gabrielgiacomini/keystone-classic/test/e2e/README.md

             test/e2e/drivers/chrome/mac32/chromedriver, if you are on a mac system test/e2e/drivers/chrome/win32/chromedriver, if you are on a windows system

+           Alternatively, set the environment variable `KNE_CHROMEDRIVER_PATH` (or `CHROMEDRIVER_PATH`) to point directly at the chromedriver binary.
+The end-to-end harness will also respect `KNE_DRIVER_ROOT` if you prefer to keep driver binaries in a different directory tree.

           For browser compatibility, see http://www.seleniumhq.org/about/platforms.jsp#browsers

         - Make sure that you have a local mongo instance running.